-- Do you spend more than 4% of your revenues in management of your RCM operations?
+- Do you spend more than 4% of your revenues on the management of your RCM operations?

 Finding a solution for your Revenue Cycle Management

-Once you go through your checklist, you will be able to identify the improvement areas falling into three broad categories as People, Process and Product (or Technology).
+Once you go through your checklist, you will be able to identify the improvement areas falling into three broad categories like People, Process, and Product (or Technology).
 You can then focus on the areas where you need help.
 The chart below displays the required strengths under each category, in order to optimize your Revenue cycle.

-If you find that the responsibilities of the revenue cycle has become overwhelming and conflict with other office duties (Staff Management, keeping up with government programs such as MACRA or other administrative tasks), it should not keep your office from becoming financially efficient.
+If you find that the responsibilities of the revenue cycle have become overwhelming and conflict with other office duties (Staff Management, keeping up with government programs such as MACRA, or other administrative tasks), it should not keep your office from becoming financially efficient.
 If you are interested in optimizing your revenue cycle, consider a Revenue Cycle Management company that will collaborate with you to get the most out of the volume of patients you are seeing.
-It is important that you find a partner who caters to your specific needs and works as extension of your office, rather than working in isolation.
+It is important that you find a partner who caters to your specific needs and works as an extension of your office, rather than working in isolation.
 The partner who is flexible to align the RCM services to your strategic and tactical needs and reengineer your entire Revenue Cycle Management process or individual processes.
-Usually good RCM companies charge a fraction out of what you earn and at the same time gets you assured increase in your revenues.
+Usually, good RCM companies charge a fraction of what you earn and at the same time get you an assured increase in your revenues.

 This way you will be able to exploit your core competencies and focus on what you love the most, i.e. providing the best patient care; and leave the rest of the burden to your RCM partner, who will help you strengthen the financial health of your practice.
 You can achieve both your clinical and financial/operational goals at no additional cost to you.
 Does it look like you CAN have your cake and eat it too?